 Do you think it's the same anger in 2017 as there was 1992?

 Nah, these kids are soft.
 Right now there is no rage.
-We are dealing with a very delusional state of the world and I only thing that woke the world up is Donald Trump's maniac ass.
-He's pretty much scared the shit out of everyone in the world and we could be on the precipice of a World War Three.
+We are dealing with a very delusional state of the world and the only thing that woke the world up is Donald Trump's maniac ass.
+He's pretty much scared the shit out of everyone in the world and we could be on the precipice of a World War III.
 I've never watched so much news in my fucking life.
 It's getting serious but I think the music will reflect that.
-I've bene calling it a pop bubble of bullshit.
+I've been calling it a pop bubble of bullshit.

 Do we need another angry song like "Cop Killer"?